versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 # Sample App Demo: VersionOne Requestor

-This article will walk you through a sample app built using the VersionOne REST Data API.
+Take a tour of a sample app built using the VersionOne REST Data API.

 ## A Hack of the Clones
 If you've been writing web apps with any of the increasingly, often maddeningly, popular JavaScript MV*